 Hawks' Taurean Prince: Officially out Wednesday

-Prince (ankle) will not play Wednesday against the Wizards, Brad Rowland of LockedOn Hawks reports.
+Prince (ankle) will be sidelined for Wednesday's contest against the Wizards, Chris Vivlamore of The Atlanta Journal-Constitution reports.

-Prince has missed more than four weeks with a sprained left ankle, and while he's expected back in the near future, he'll remain out Wednesday.
-The Baylor product's next chance to play will arrive Friday in Milwaukee.
+It will be the 13 straight contest in which Prince will be absent, as he has not played in a game since logging 27 minutes against the Warriors on Dec.
+3. With teammate Kent Bazemore out as well, DeAndre' Bembry and Justin Anderson will likely see their usage increase versus Washington on Wednesday.

 More News